 Rights of way

 Public Rights of Way are legally recorded public highways across privately owned land.
 East Sussex has around 2,000 miles of footpaths, bridleways and byways.
-East Sussex County Council manages these paths to provide safety and accessibility to the public.
+East Sussex County Council manages these paths to ensure that they give safe and easy access for the public.

 Further information is available on the Council's website here: Rights of way – helping you discover East Sussex | East Sussex County Council